jellyfin-archive/jellyfin-docs/general/networking/caddy.md

 You can serve Jellyfin only at a particular base path and not proxy all other requests.

-To do this, first configure Jellyfin to use a base path: go to Admin -> Networking and in the "Base URL" field, enter a path like `/jellyfin`.
+To do this, first configure Jellyfin to use a base path.
+Go to `Admin > Networking` and in the Base URL field, enter a path like `/jellyfin`.
 You might have to restart the Jellyfin server for this to take effect.

-Then simply give the `reverse_proxy` directive a path matcher:
+Then simply give the `reverse_proxy` directive a path matcher.

 ```txt
 example.com